If the collective “we” are made in the image of the Triune God, what might that look like for the Church? What does that look like at my church?

 My point with all of this laborious contemplation of the indefinable God, and in exploring concepts like “all” and “paradox” and “oneness” is to propose that a being—specifically the collective human race—which is seemingly all over the board and/or existing in contradiction with itself might not be wrong so much as it is just not yet fully aware.
 All of the right parts and pieces are there, it just hasn’t grown into itself yet.
 It may be self-aware, but it is not wholly conscious.
 And it won’t get “right-er” by cutting itself off from its other parts.

 Any dysfunction within itself is not due to the fact of widespread differences, but rather the disparaging nature and lack of willingness to work together—a sign of immaturity, and a behavior that further compounds itself.

 This state of disunity indicates shortsightedness.
 It reveals a lack of understanding of whom we’ve been modeled after.
 It’s an indication of an absence of God-mindedness, and therefore an absence of the nature of God: humility, for example, or the goal of genuine unity, to name another.

-Without the presence of God-mindedness (the ability to see things as God does), and without understanding of where God is leading us (toward fuller unity in Him), “all things” looks like a sin.
+Without the presence of God-mindedness (the ability to see things as God does), and without understanding of where God is leading us (toward fuller unity in Him in all things), “all things” looks like a sin.
 Without any hope in the ultimate goodness and authority of God, “working together” looks like a mess.
-In-congruent.
+Incongruent.
 It’s counter-intuitive.
 It looks like an insult.
 It looks impossible.

 How Those in the Kingdom Might Collaborate Toward Their Ultimate Identity (Practical Suggestions for Being Participators in our Maturation Process)